EHS-isnubi/VSS-Monitoring/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a monitoring tool for the [VSS service](https://learn.microsoft.com/en-us/windows-server/storage/file-server/volume-shadow-copy-service).
+This project is some monitoring tools for the [VSS service](https://learn.microsoft.com/en-us/windows-server/storage/file-server/volume-shadow-copy-service).

-The first script enables you to monitor the disk space used by the VSS service.
-You can specify a threshold to see if the disk space used by the VSS service is above or below the threshold.

-*Thanks to Kelvin Tegelaar who created the initial version I used as a base for this project: https://www.cyberdrain.com/monitoring-with-powershell-vss-snapshot-size/*<br>

-<br>The second script enables you to check if the VSS service is enable on a server.
-If it is not, it will send an email to prevent you from having a problem with the VSS service.
+The tools enable you to check the status of the VSS service and enable it if it is disabled.

-<br>The third srcipt enables you to activate the VSS service on a volume.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>